cifertech-com/exception-handler-ct/README.md

 When your application throws any exception that inherits from `ApiException` (which all the `_4xx` and `_5xx` classes do), the Quarkus REST (RESTEasy) engine intercepts it before it reaches the client.

 The `ExceptionGlobalHandler` then extracts the HTTP status code, the error message, and the timestamp from the thrown exception, wrapping them into a standardized JSON payload and returning it to the client with the correct HTTP headers.

+---

+## 📄 License

+This project is licensed under the **Apache License 2.0**.
+You can find the license header in all source files.